rotherleague/Rother/_posts/2020-06-12-registration.md

 ---
 title: "2020/21 Registration"
-excerpt: "Registration for the 2020/21 season is now open
+excerpt: "Registration for the 2020/21 season is now open"
 date: 2020-06-12
 categories:
   - cup